 Police officers see the worst our society has to offer.
 The offer of some comfort, regardless of the religious affiliation or the lack thereof, is the least we can offer the men and women who protect our community.

 Extending this same counseling to those who have been the victims of violence or tragedy is an exercise in humanity and not a callous infringement of their rights.
 If a person does not feel comfortable speaking to a person of faith, they can say no to the counseling.
 Because no one is compelled to participate in the program, there is no violation of rights.

-Page 2 of 2 - The McPherson chaplaincy program is based on national and international standards.
+The McPherson chaplaincy program is based on national and international standards.
 It is similar to programs across the state and nation.
 Allowing the program to go down in hail of Constitution rhetoric would be a disservice to the other programs and set an alarming precedent for future Constitution tests.